Beautiful yogis and yoginis,

 We want to make this a comfortable practice.

-Eventually we will keep pushing to build up and build confidence with nasal breathing.
+Eventually we'll keep pushing to build up and build confidence with nasal breathing.

 Thumb onto the right nostril.